bartificer/programming-by-stealth/docs/tidbit2.md

 The yellow `i` at position 4 gives us two new pieces of information:

 1. There is an `i`  somewhere in the word.
-2. What ever is at position 4, it't not an `i`!
+2. What ever is at position 4, it's not an `i`!

 Dealing with the first piece of new information is easy — as well as a list of letters to omit, we need to start a new list of letters to include.
 As long as there's just one letter we don't even need the extra power of PCRE, so we can literally just `grep 'i'`, but if we get another yellow character in a later guess, our command would be easier to update if we used a character class, so `egrep '[i]'` probably makes more sense.